Night Stalker Supper

 While eating, guests were seated at Juan Capistran’s pentagram dining arrangement, black plastic folding chairs surrounding five jet black tables that came to a blunt point while at the center of this symbolic star sat a large steel black metal ice bucket filled with drinks.
 Like a satanic themed house party, metal music played in the background as Capistran gave a talk explaining his tongue and cheek table and why the events of 85 deeply resonated with him.
 As a Mexican-born artist who grew up in a predominantly African American neighborhood in Los Angeles, Capistran remarked he listened to the same music that Ramirez claimed was in service to his acts of murder.
 But for Capistran, the metal music he grew up with gave solace as well as an escape to cope with the misfit feelings of growing up in Los Angeles.

-The soundtrack during that night was curated by Capistran’s own teenage son; it was mixture of songs from different death metal groups whose music his son felt also felt an affinity towards.
-Capistran talked about how, and his son, still exist in this in between space of identity, of not quite feeling in sync with his family as a teen but equally feeling marginalized in Los Angeles.
-Growing up in place with few spaces for the emergent youth culture, metal music wasn’t a call to hurting others for Capistran, if anything, it provided catharsis for the feelings not yet understood, acting as a beacon for a newly emergent group of outsiders forming their own community.
+The soundtrack during that night was curated by Capistran’s own teenage son; it was mixture of songs from different death metal groups that Ramirez often touted as having secret satanic messages embedded in their lyrics.
+Growing up in a place with few spaces for the misfits of youth culture, metal music wasn’t a call to hurting others Capistran told the crowd in attendance.
+If anything, he said it provided catharsis for feelings of alienation not yet understood or fully articulated.
+Metal music acted as a beacon for a newly emergent group of outsiders forming their own community.
+The soundtrack was Capistran and his son’s small way of reclaiming this music as something deeply important to their adolescence.

 Lastly, Los Angeles Eats Itself made a small batch of bottled purified Los Angeles river water, or LARW for short, so that not only could Los Angeles eat itself, it could literally drink of itself too.